fredzhang7/Automation-AutoHotkey/Gmail_Generator/README.md

 # Gmail Sign-up Automation #

-You must have Auto Hotkey installed.
-Right click in a Path directory to create a new script.
 After you do the following and ctrl+s, double left click on the script to run it.

 1. Write your own phone numbers and main email down in lines five and six, inside the quotation marks.